Devanshu-Augusty/PayOn/README.md

 ## Overview

 This is a MERN (MongoDB, Express, React, Node.js) stack project that showcases modern development practices.
-The frontend is built using React with TypeScript, enhanced by Tailwind CSS for styling and Framer Motion for smooth animations.
-The backend is powered by Node.js and Express, with secure authentication implemented using JWT.
-Passwords are securely stored using hashing.

 ### Functionality: